Fraunhofer-IESE/Daccord/docs/Realisierung/Architekturkonzept/system-context.md

 - **Grants**
     - **Data type:** A description of data items provided by the data provider and of potential interest to data consumers.
 The platform operator most likely defines which data types are intermediated by the platform; however, depending on the characteristics of the data ecosystem, the definition of the data types may be flexible.
     - **Data usage purpose:** It contains information about what purpose data can be used for.
 Depending on the characteristics of the data ecosystem, data usage purposes may be either predefined by the platform operator or by other participants, particularly the data consumer.
 For example, while in some ecosystems, the data usage purpose can be predetermined for each type of data being brokered via the platform, in some other ecosystems, the purpose might be tightly related to the particular use case implemented by the data consumer.
-    - **Grant**: A _grant_ is an authorization provided by a data provider allowing a data consumer to collect, process, or share personal data under specific terms and conditions.
+    - **Grant**: A _grant_ is an authorization provided by a data provider allowing a data consumer to use the data for a certain defined usage purpose.
+Grants may have different statuses.
     - **Grant status**: The status of a grant.
 For example, when requested, the grant can be "Pending;" if accepted, it can become "Granted;" if later revoked, "Revoked," etc.

 ![Domain model participants](images/diagram_data-model_participants-grants.svg)